 Support for disks and swap Full GELI encryption options(available on 12.x and later).

-Support for Boot Environments at OS level and from boot loader time for convenience.
+Support for Boot Environments at OS level and from boot loader for convenience.

 Support for System OS compression, Installation almost halved in space to save disk space.

-Previous Boot Environment will be left intact after each Firmware upgrades(running system is not affected).
+Previous Boot Environment will be left intact after each Firmware upgrades(running environment is never affected).

-User can properly apply bug fixes and patches early/permanently, no workarounds.
+User can properly apply bug fixes and patches early/permanently, no more postinit workarounds to replace files.

 User ability to rollback to a previous working Boot Environment from OS or at boot time at any time.

-User can make new Boot Environments and reboot into it to make system wide changes for convenience.
+User can make new Boot Environments and reboot into it to make system wide changes/tests for convenience.

 User can delete, rename, clone, mount, backup, restore etc. etc. Boot Environments for convenience.